-Included wildlife activity: Entry to Ziwa Rhino Sanctuary
+Included wildlife activity: Entry to Ziwa Rhino Sanctuary, Rhino trek

-Optional excursions: Rhino trek, boat ride
+Optional excursions: Boat ride

 Day 14: Ziwa Rhino Sanctuary to Kampala

 We drive to Uganda's capital, Kampala.
 On our journey, roadside stalls sell fresh rotisserie meat such as 'chix on sticks'.
 Reaching the capital we get to banks, e-mail and can do some shopping.